HamimAdal/Evaluation-of-Sample-Algorithms-Simulation-/README.md

 <table>
   <tr>
-    <td>Figure 1: Figure 6: Placement of sesnors in the space!</td>
+    <td>Figure 3: Placement of sesnors in the space!</td>
   </tr>
   <tr>
     <td><img src="https://github.com/HamimAdal/Simulation-Unity/blob/main/Figures_simulation/algo_sensor.jpg" width=800 height=400></td>
   </tr>
 </table>

 The next research study addresses how well the algorithms utilized sensor feedbacks to produce desired solution given that there is some disruption in the estimated sensor readings.
 In the simulation, a total of 187 experiments were run.
-Figure 7(a) portrays, Algorithm 1 emerged as the most successful with 167 solutions (89.30%) delivered, while Algorithm 2 and Algorithm 3 managed to provide 127 (67.91%) and 129 (68.98%) solutions, respectively.
+Figure 4(a) portrays, Algorithm 1 emerged as the most successful with 167 solutions (89.30%) delivered, while Algorithm 2 and Algorithm 3 managed to provide 127 (67.91%) and 129 (68.98%) solutions, respectively.
 Because of lack of accuracy in sensor readings, the success rate of each algorithm in this case is lower than the algorithms in Case 1 that had perfect human feedback.
 The investigation also reveals- the more accurate the interpolation formula is in estimating the illumination level from the available sensors, the better the success rate is.

-**Figure 2:** Performance evaluation of the algorithms in Case 2.
+**Figure 4:** Performance evaluation of the algorithms in Case 2.

 <table>